johnwr-response/ngrx-course/LOCAL_NOTES.md

 - Setting Up NgRx Data in a Lazy Loaded Module
 - How Does NgRx Data Work?
 Transparent Fetching Data In Action
 - NgRx Custom Data Service - Fetching Data From the Backend
+- Controlling Data Loading with the NgRx Data loaded flag

 # Commands
 ```